 The RGS is lucky enough to have two fives courts which are used by boys in all year groups throughout the school day.
-There is a Fives club with specialist coaching every Thursday from 1.30pm until 4pm.
-Fives is played as a competetive sport at RGS with over 40 boys playing regularly.
+There is a Fives club with specialist coaching every Thursday afternoon.
+Fives is played as a competitive sport at RGS with over 40 boys playing regularly.

 Although the etymology of "fives" is still obscure, players have come to accept that it derives from the games being played with the fingers of the hand acting as a "bunch of fives".
 The word was not used before the 17th century, but by the 18th and early 19th centuries fives was constantly recorded.
 The great Dr Johnson in his dictionary defined it as - "a kind of play with a bowl".